burakataly/Omnet-Protocol---Exchange-Matching-Engine/readme.md

 - Handles protocol-specific message formatting.

 **OuchClient**:
-- The core Application layer of the client side.
+- The core Application Layer of the client side.
 - Sends buy/sell orders to the MatchingEngine through the OuchGateway.

 **TcpClient**: